Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 ## Fees

-When staking, the user pays the relayer fee — 0.002 BNB, which is a fee for transferring assets between BSC (prev.
+When staking, the user pays the relayer fee — 0.002 BNB, which is a fee for transferring assets between BNB Chain (prev.
 Binance Chain) and BNB Beacon Chain (prev.
 Binance Chain).

 When unstaking, the user pays nothing, while Ankr pays: